statpascal/emul99/readme.md

     ; for dual screen display, use
     ; pcode_screen80 = 2

-With SAMS support enabled, it is assumed that the mapping of the 3rd memory page (containing the screen buffer) uses the default value of the transparent mode (is is safe to temporarily use the page for other purposes).
+With SAMS support enabled, it is assumed that the mapping of the 3rd memory page (which contains the screen buffer) uses the default value of the transparent mode.
+It is safe to temporarily use the page for other purposes, but moving the screen buffer to another page will require patches in the function getPcodeScreenBuffer in the emulator source.

+### UCSD disk manager

 A simple tool (ucsddiskman) can list the contents of a UCSD disk image and copy text files between the host system and disk images.
 It provides the